Butler Pennsylvania 12

 to unfold where they will and how.

-Such is our endowment,
+Such is our way of giving,

 painful though it be,